mvysny/vaadin-on-kotlin/docs/creating_ui-v10.md

 or [Vaadin Grid](https://www.webcomponents.org/element/vaadin/vaadin-grid), which then host the necessary HTML elements themselves.

-The web has been reinventing itself, pushing typical Java frameworks such as JSF away and bringing JavaScript frameworks such as Angular and React to the front, reducing Java server side to a REST endpoint service.
+The web has been reinventing itself, pushing typical Java frameworks such as JSF away and bringing JavaScript frameworks such as Angular and React to the front, reducing Java server side to a mere directory of REST endpoints.
 In this regard, Vaadin is different.

 Instead of being a mere REST directory, Vaadin provides means to control the Web Components from Server side.
 It employs